RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 * I haven't accrued more than 100 hours seriously using it.
 * It does not fit the needs I have to complete some sort of production

 I am primarily a macOS user.
-Windows-only products require extra effort for me to acquire experience in, so there will naturally be an absence of certain windows-only products.
+Windows-only products require extra effort for me to acquire experience in, so there will naturally be an absence of windows-only products.

 ## What is the best DAW?

 I've been getting asked this a lot lately via e-mail/IRC/Discord, around 20+ times a week.

-I primarily use [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) and [Cockos Reaper](https://www.reaper.fm).
+I primarily use [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) and [Logic Pro X](https://www.apple.com/logic-pro/).
 I do not think that either one is the best DAW.

-I love [Digital Performer](https://motu.com/products/software/dp/), but it has some glaring issues with certain modern workflows (that electronic musicians tend to use, or live recordists).
-I also have some issues with certain GUI elements being ridiculously small.
+I love [Digital Performer](https://motu.com/products/software/dp/).
+I have some issues with certain GUI elements being ridiculously small.
 DP is still the cream of the crop for large MIDI composited projects, live backing tracks and large audio projects.
+I use DP for all of my personal projects.

 [Reaper](https://www.reaper.fm) is just a total pain in the ass to learn for some people, but that pain comes with the ridiculously massive amount of functionality that it offers.